 where $\psi(W,\lambda_{1},\lambda_{2})=\lambda_{1}\|W\|_{1} \plus \lambda_{2}h(W)$ is the penalty function with the soft constraint terms.
 The mathematical formulation of \ref{eq:ContOptGolem} makes GOLEM's structure learning problem easier to solve than the optimization problem with hard constraints of NoTears.
-Furthermore, the log-likelihood alternative of NoTears' least squares error is used in GOLEM's objective function in order to maximize the data likelihood directly during the structure learning problem.
+Furthermore, the log-likelihood alternative of NoTears' least squares error is used in GOLEM's objective function to maximize the data likelihood directly during the structure learning problem.
 The log-determinant term in GOLEM's score function, which is not present in the objective of NoTears in \ref{eq:ContOptNoTears}, invokes a shared structure between the estimated graph weights of potential cause-effect pairs.
-In the presence of an edge $X_{i} \rightarrow X_{j}$ in the ground truth graph, the least squares score function without the hard \ac{DAG} constraint would estimate nonzero coefficients in both directions, since each variable is a good predictor for the other vertex.
-By contrast, if the ground truth adjacency matrix is indeed acyclic, then using the log-determinant term would lead to maximizing the likelihood for having an edge in one of both directions for a given cause-effect pair.
-When the estimated matrix is cycle-free, then the log-determinant term would be zero, but not vice versa \shortcite{DAGMA}.
-Thus, GOLEM's log-likelihood score function favours graphical structures, which on the whole generate distributions similar to the underlying data generating process.
-The computed graphs could be both cyclical or \ac{DAG}s depending on the ground truth graphical structure.
-Due to the above described advantages of the mathematical formulation of GOLEM's score function compared to NoTears, we include GOLEM in our empirical research.\\
+In the presence of an edge $X_{i} \rightarrow X_{j}$ in the ground truth graph, the least squares score function without the hard \ac{DAG} constraint would estimate nonzero coefficients in both directions since each variable is a good predictor for the other vertex.
+By contrast, if the ground truth adjacency matrix is indeed acyclic, then using the log-determinant term would lead to maximizing the likelihood of having an edge in one of both directions for a given cause-effect pair.
+When the estimated matrix is cycle-free, then the log-determinant term would be zero, but not vice versa \citep{DAGMA}.
+Thus, GOLEM's log-likelihood score function favours graphical structures, which on the whole generate distributions similar to the underlying data-generating process.
+The computed graphs could be both cyclical or \ac{DAG}s depending on the ground truth graphical structure.\\